petcap/AMQPTester/README.md

 $ java Server channels
 ```

-This is academic code, expect things to break.
-The code is not very well optimized, as a lot of buffers are copied back and forth a lot.
-This makes the code slower than other Java implementations of AMQP.
+This is academic code and is hence not meant to be used in production environments.
+All code in this repository is released under GNU GPLv2.